hrothmar/hrothmar.com/guides/2022-07-14 - How to start gold farming with the Shadowlands Mission Table.md

 <img class="size-full" src="https://hrothmar.com/wp-content/uploads/2022/07/shadowlands_choose_your_covenant.jpg" alt="A small moth-like creature hovers in the air in front of two centaur guards.
 All of them stand atop a raised platform with a large mystical dreamcatcher behind them in a dark room.
 They are illuminated by a large, glowing crystal faceted into the wall behind them." width="1200" height="430" />

 ## Before Unlocking the Mission Table:
 If you have not already unlocked the Mission Table, there are a few steps that can save months of work and get larger rewards earlier.
-The main goal is to acquire as many <a href="https://www.wowhead.com/item=186472/wisps-of-memory" target="_blank" rel="noopener">Wisps of Memory</a> items as possible.
+The main goal is to acquire as many [Wisps of Memory](https://www.wowhead.com/item=186472/wisps-of-memory) items as possible.
 This item gives your followers a large amount of experience, which makes the mission table easier.
 The experience boost will bypass months of grinding and when done correctly will result in instant max-level followers.

 To begin, your path will look slightly different depending on whether you are level 60.
 The best rewards will come from starting this process on an alt character who is level 50, but this is not required.
 Choose the following path based on your character level:

 **If your character is between levels 50-59:**

 1. If you’re level 50, begin your Shadowlands intro until you’re in Oribos and able to choose your covenant.
-1. Acquire four <a href="https://www.wowhead.com/item=188167/broker-mark-of-distinction" target="_blank" rel="noopener">Broker Mark of Distinction</a> items from <a href="https://www.wowhead.com/npc=182864/audara" target="_blank" rel="noopener">Au’Dara</a>, the Heirloom Broker, on the second floor in Oribos.
+2. Acquire four [Broker Mark of Distinction](https://www.wowhead.com/item=188167/broker-mark-of-distinction) items from [Au’Dara](https://www.wowhead.com/npc=182864/audara), the Heirloom Broker, on the second floor in Oribos.
 	- This will cost 500 gold each (2,000g total), but this gold will be earned back within a few days.
-	- *Note: You need the “<a href="https://www.wowhead.com/achievement=15241/renowned" target="_blank" rel="noopener">Renowned</a>” achievement (reach Renown 80 on any character for any covenant) before you can buy this item.
+	- *Note: You need the “[Renowned](https://www.wowhead.com/achievement=15241/renowned)” achievement (reach Renown 80 on any character for any covenant) before you can buy this item.
 If you cannot purchase this item, I’d highly recommend stopping this guide and playing your main character until you reach Renown 80 with any covenant before continuing this guide as it will save you months of effort in the long run.*
-2. Next, speak to each of the covenant leaders in Oribos and swap between the four covenants.
+3. Next, speak to each of the covenant leaders in Oribos and swap between the four covenants.
 Each time you swap, use one of the Broker Mark of Distinctions which will then set your current covenant to Renown 60.
 	- Each of these renown boosts will reward you with one Wisp of Memory and 1,000 anima per covenant, both of which will be invaluable to our mission table.
-3. Swap back to your preferred covenant, store the Wisps of Memory (do not use them), and continue leveling to 60.
+4. Swap back to your preferred covenant, store the Wisps of Memory (do not use them), and continue leveling to 60.
 	- As you level, you’ll gain additional Renown which gives you two more Wisps of Memory at Renown 67 and Renown 76.
 Store these additional Wisps of Memory as well, we’ll use them later.
 	- *Note: Night Fae is the easiest table and gives the most gold, so choose this covenant whenever possible.*

 **If your character is already level 60:**
-1. Swap between the covenants and use a <a href="https://www.wowhead.com/item=188167/broker-mark-of-distinction" target="_blank" rel="noopener">Broker Mark of Distinction</a> if you are Renown 51 or below on any of them, repeating until every covenant is Renown 52 or above (read the above section for more info).
+1. Swap between the covenants and use a [Broker Mark of Distinction](https://www.wowhead.com/item=188167/broker-mark-of-distinction) if you are Renown 51 or below on any of them, repeating until every covenant is Renown 52 or above (read the above section for more info).
 2. Store any rewarded Wisps of Memory you receive for later.

 <img class="size-full" src="https://hrothmar.com/wp-content/uploads/2022/07/Sanctum_Upgrades_Bastion.jpg" alt="A large blue angel figure stands in front of a wooden tent draped in cloths, set in a heavenly, bright setting made of stone and gold." width="1200" height="430" />